 NNDR is organised on a national basis.
-The multiplier (the rate in the $\mathfrak L$) is set annually by Central Government.
-For 2011/12, the standard rates multiplier was set at 43.3 pence in the $\mathfrak L$ and the small business multiplier was set at 42.6 pence in the $\mathfrak L$.
+The multiplier (the rate in the £) is set annually by Central Government.
+For 2012/13, the standard rates multiplier was set at 45.8 pence in the £ and the small business multiplier was set at 45.0 pence in the £.

-The Council is responsible for collecting rates due from the ratepayers in its areas but pays the proceeds into an NNDR pool administered by the Government.
+The Authority is responsible for collecting rates due from the ratepayers in its areas but pays the proceeds into an NNDR pool administered by the Government.
 Central Government redistributes the sums paid into the pool back to Local Authorities' General Funds.
+This system will change with effect from 1 April 2013 with the introduction of the Business Rates Retention Scheme.